OISTE/repository/OWGTMCPS.md

 ### 6.5.2  Computer security rating

-OGTM establishes the computer ratings to be meet by the Certifications and Registration Authorities operating under the Trust Model.
+OWGTM establishes the computer ratings to be meet by the Certifications and Registration Authorities operating under the Trust Model.
 Compliance with these ratings is ensured by periodic internal audits.

 ## 6.6  Life cycle technical controls